-Arthritis comes in several different forms, including osteoarthritis (the most common form) and rheumatoid arthritis (an autoimmune condition), and affects millions of people all over the world.
+Arthritis comes in several different forms, including osteoarthritis (the most common form) and rheumatoid arthritis (an autoimmune condition), and affects millions of people worldwide.
 No matter what kind of arthritis you suffer from, exercise can help improve your pain and loosen up your joints to make movement easier.

-Fibromyalgia is one of the most common chronic pain conditions, and it affects between three and six percent of the global population.
-Rather than joint pain and inflammation, which affects people with arthritis, people with fibromyalgia struggle with pain in their soft tissue, or myofascial.
+Fibromyalgia is one of the most common chronic pain conditions, and it affects between three and six per cent of the global population.
+Rather than joint pain and inflammation, which affects people with arthritis, people with fibromyalgia struggle with pain in their soft tissue or myofascial.

-Regular exercise can also benefit the 422 million adults all over the world who suffer from Type 1 or Type 2 diabetes.
+Regular exercise can also benefit the 422 million adults worldwide who suffer from Type 1 or Type 2 diabetes.
 It can also help those with pre-diabetes reduce their weight and avoid becoming diabetics.

-First, keep in mind the fact that cold weather can trigger asthma attacks, so you may want to take your workouts inside during the winter.
+First, keep in mind that cold weather can trigger asthma attacks, so you may want to take your workouts inside during the winter.
 Second, if swimming is your workout of choice, make sure you are not swimming in an over-chlorinated pool, as this can also trigger attacks.

-As long as you start slow, work with a professional, and are patient with yourself as you find the right kind of exercise and adjust to this new lifestyle, you will almost certainly see your symptoms start to improve.
+As long as you start slow, work with a professional, and are patient with yourself as you find the right kind of exercise and adjust to this new lifestyle, you will almost certainly see your symptoms improve.